liqd/adhocracy3/docs/source/CSS_Guidelines.rst

    -  must provide values for all variables.

-      -  Variables are mandatory for all colors and main font sizes.
+      -  Variables are mandatory for all colors and font sizes.
-         (FIXME: what are non-main font sizes?)

    -  must mark up any objects, states, modifiers, variables, mixins, and adjustments in the designs.
 (The designer produces machine-readable